smcclab/smc-course/_resources/01-faq.md

 ### I wanna be a part of this---what's the next step?

-You'll need a permission code to enrol, so check out the info on this course website (including this FAQ) to understand what you're getting yourself in for, then get in touch with [Ben Swift](mailto:ben.swift@anu.edu.au) (if you want a COMP permission code) or [Alec Hunter](mailto:alexander.hunter@anu.edu.au) (if you want a MUSI permission code) to join up.
+First, check out the info on this course website (including this FAQ) to understand how the course works and what we expect of you.

+If you are computer science student, get in touch with [Ben Swift](mailto:ben.swift@anu.edu.au) to obtain a COMP permission code.

+If you are a music student wanting to take laptop ensemble through MUSI2205, you should discuss this with the course convenor of MUSI2205 and [Ben Swift](mailto:ben.swift@anu.edu.au) and then enrol in MUSI2205.

 ### What's with the Wattle site for this course? {#wattle-site-for-this-course}

-All the course content will be on this website (<{% link _deliverables/index.md
-%}>), however we've created a special LENS Wattle site which you'll use to submit your weekly [AV Diary entries]({% link _deliverables/01-audiovisual-diary.md %}).
+All the course content will be on this website (<{% link _deliverables/index.md %}>), however we've created a special LENS Wattle site which you'll use to submit your weekly [AV Diary entries]({% link _deliverables/01-audiovisual-diary.md %}).
 Since this is a cross-campus course (with COMP and MUSI students) we have to enrol you in that Wattle site manually, and we'll do that asap, but you're not missing out on any content while you wait.

 ### I want to be part of the laptop ensemble in S1 2021, how can I start practising?